oicr-gsi/djerba/doc/maf.md

 # MAF file usage in Djerba

+## About this document

+This document describes the MAF format in use at OICR.
+MAF files in this format are used by the legacy R script `singleSample.r`.

+Discussion of MAF processing refers to an early development version of Djerba `<= 0.0.4`, intended to handle both CGI reports and cBioPortal.
+This functionality has been removed in Djerba release `0.0.5`.
+The document is retained as it may be useful for future implementation of MAF processing.

 ## OICR MAF input format

 The basic MAF format was defined by [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).
 It is a TSV format with 34 required column headers, as described in [this document](https://docs.gdc.cancer.gov/Encyclopedia/pages/Mutation_Annotation_Format_TCGAv2/).